 Develop a teaching/professional philosophy.
-This philosophy will be 2-3 pages in length and will reflect on what you as the student and future teacher/professional have learned.
+This philosophy will reflect on what you as the student and future teacher/professional have learned.
 The student will describe the role of an early childhood educator including ethical conduct and professionalism as it is to them.